-This Whole30 food list (printable!) is your quick guide to knowing which foods are Whole30-compliant and which foods are not Whole30-compliant!
-This guide puts it all in one place, making it easy to do a round and find food freedom forever.
-This Whole30 food list (printable) can be printed out and tacked onto the fridge, and a smaller version is the size of a dollar – perfect for your wallet!
+This Whole30 food list (with printable download) is your quick guide to knowing which foods are Whole30-compliant and which foods are not Whole30-compliant!
+And this printable Whole30 food list download can be printed out and tacked onto the fridge, and a smaller version is the size of a dollar – perfect for your wallet!
 Download your Whole30 food list printable here.

 I get the question all the time.